NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/local.rst

 To run the app, you will want to start the Redis and Email services before you start the development web server, since the Django app depends on those.
-There is a docker-compose file created specifically for this purpose. :code:`cd` into the :code:`bagitobjecttransfer` folder, then run the docker-compose command with the development compose file:
+There is a docker-compose file created specifically for this purpose.
+Run the docker-compose command with the development compose file:

 .. code-block:: console

-    (env) $ cd bagitobjecttransfer
     (env) $ docker-compose -f docker-compose.dev.yml up -d